JeffGregorio/LibAG/README.md

 ## 2 Introduction

-This section contains a brief library motivation for the uninitiated.
+This section contains a brief motivation for the library's features.
 Readers for whom sampling, aliasing, reconstruction, timers, ADCs, and interrupts are familiar concepts might skip directly to examples in Section 3.

 ### The Importance of Sample Rate
 In discrete time, the Nyquist-Shannon sampling theorem shows that it is impossible to generate or reproduce frequencies higher than half the sample rate (often called the Nyquist rate).
 In fact, the stepped waveform produced by a digital to analog converter (DAC) will contain frequencies above this rate, but they are merely frequency-shifted copies of the baseband signal, or aliases.

 The job of the reconstruction filter that follows a DAC is to significantly attenuate everything above the Nyquist rate.
-A high order analog low-pass filter can give good attenuation at Nyquist and a sharp transition band, i.e. a nice, wide passband that gives the unity gain treatment to frequencies approaching Nyquist before it starts a sharp decline.
+A high order analog low-pass filter can give good attenuation at Nyquist and a sharp transition band, i.e. a nice, wide passband that applies unity gain to frequencies approaching Nyquist before it starts a sharp decline.
 This of course entails lots of op amps, cost, and board space plus added sensitivity to component tolerances.

 Higher sample rates lessen the requirements on reconstruction filters.
 They also  improve the quality of harmonically-rich waveforms or harmonic distortion, where we could easily find ourselves naively trying to synthesize upper partials that *want* to be above Nyquist, only to find themselves folded back into the audio band as aliases--just as a consequence of discrete time itself, i.e. where even the steepest reconstruction filter won't save us.